Install PyTorch on NYU Greene High Performance Computing Cluster.

 Step 3: Create script to activate Miniconda

-Create a script env.sh in /scratch/<NetID>/ using the command the command below.
+Create a script env.sh in /scratch/<NetID>/ using the command below.

 touch /scratch/<netID>/env.sh

 Now populate the env.sh file with the following contents.
-Use can use vim, vi, emacs, nano or any other favourite terminal text editor.
+You can use vim, vi, emacs, nano or any other favorite terminal text editor.
 Read more about how to use terminal editors.
 This is beyond the scope of this document.

 #!/bin/bash